 Take everything as a grain of salt and if the thing being complained about isn’t a big deal or a problem, subtract it from your brain and continue working as usual.

-2. Use it as a Learning Experience
+2. Use It as a Learning Experience

 Most people do not make their first post-grad jobs permanent, and if you don’t want to you don’t have to.
-Something you need to do, however, is learn from your work.
+Something you need to do, however, is learning from your work.
 If the whole point of your first job is to experience, then it would make no sense for you to come and go only for the paycheck – that’s a path to stagnancy and probably a potential firing.

 Get all you can out of where you are.
-Learn the most about your industry or job field as you possibly can, because actual experience is the thing that gets you to a job you do want to be at permanently.
+Learn the most about your industry or job field as you possibly can, because the actual experience is the thing that gets you to a job you do want to be permanent.
 Trying to learn makes your bosses like you more as well – they will see that you’re a good employee and your reputation will hopefully precede you in the business.

-3. Appreciate it for What it is
+3. Appreciate It for What It is

 It’s okay to enjoy things, even if they’re not what you want them to be forever.
 So enjoy your job.
 It’s where you are right now and even if it’s not your final destination, you’re allowed to appreciate it for what it is.